tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

    # If you're importing for the second time after already trying again but failing, you can use `--force` to force the import.
    ```

+> **ℹ️ Verification & Setup Notes:**
+>
-> Once imported, you can see your baker address by running `tezbake info`
+> * Once imported, you can see your baker address by running `tezbake info`
-> The ledger will ask you twice to confirm this operation.
-Make sure the baker you see on the ledger screen matches the one you want to use.
-If you don't have this information yet, don't worry.
-To get the address of the ledger that's used by default simply go to <https://kukai.app> and login with ledger, accepting the default derivation path.
+> * The ledger will ask you twice to confirm this operation - ensure the baker address matches the one you want to use
+> * To get the default ledger address, go to <https://kukai.app> and login with ledger, accepting the default derivation path
+>
+> **ℹ️ BLS Signatures:**
-> BLS (i.e. bip) signatures are designed to offer greater flexibility and scalability for certain applications compared to the default ED25519 algorithm.
+> BLS (i.e. bip) signatures offer greater flexibility and scalability for certain applications compared to the default ED25519 algorithm.
+>
+> **💡 TIP - Security:**
-> Putting the baker on a non-default derivation path provides an additional layer of security for your baker at the cost of extra complexity for you.
+> Putting the baker on a non-default derivation path provides an additional layer of security at the cost of extra complexity.
 Make sure your setup is clearly documented for your own records.
+>
+> **⚠️ High Watermark (HWM) Important Notes:**
+>
-> If your device was used to bake before it might have a "high watermark" aka HWM.
-If you try to use this device on a testnet, it will not work because the block height on test networks usually starts with 1 while mainnet is up to over a couple of million blocks at the time of writing.
+> * If your device was used to bake before, it has a "high watermark" (HWM)
+> * If you try to use this device on a testnet, it will not work because testnet block heights usually start with 1 while mainnet is in the millions
-If you used to bake on mainnet with the same ledger as you're trying to use now but it's been a while, it's highly recommended to change the 1 above to the current block on the network that will be used for the device going forward.
+> * If you used to bake on mainnet with the same ledger but it's been a while, change the HWM (`1`) to the current block height on the network
-> The watermark is simply a record of the lack block number your ledger helped to bake or attest.
-If you're setting up a brand new device that's not been used for baking before, there is no need to alter the default command above.
+> * The watermark is a record of the last block number your ledger helped to bake or attest
+> * If setting up a brand new device not used for baking before, no need to alter the default command
+>
+> **🚨 CRITICAL WARNING: Prevent Double Baking:**
+>
-> Always make sure you're not accidentally going to double bake by using your production ledger and/or setup to bake on a testnet.
-It's really easy to make this mistake and the only thing preventing it are your personal standard operating procedures, the documentation you keep, and the care you take when setting up your baker.
+> * Always ensure you're not accidentally going to double bake by using your production ledger/setup to bake on a testnet
-> To double bake or attest due to baker setup error means having 2 different bakers with the same key on the same network.
-This is a serious offense and can lead to loss of bond and other penalties.
-Always double-check your setup and make sure you're not accidentally double baking or attesting.
+> * Double baking/attesting means having 2 different bakers with the same key on the same network
+> * This is a serious offense and can lead to loss of bond and other penalties
+> * Always double-check your setup before proceeding

 #### (Option 2 - INSECURE) Import Soft key to TezBake signer